-How to express your interest:
+How to Apply

-- Names, addresses and emails of two references that may be contacted for a recommendation letter.
+- the names and contact details of three references that may be contacted for a recommendation letter.